List of the busiest airports in Southeast Asia

-This is a list of the busiest airports in south-east Asia, ranked and itemised by its total passengers per year, which includes arrival, departure, and transit passengers.
-Note that airports in Laos, Cambodia, Myanmar, and Brunei Darussalam are not listed here; due to either the lack of statistics, non-existent data, or for its lack of passenger numbers.
+This is a list of the busiest airports in south-east Asia, by annual total passengers, ranked and itemised by its total passengers per year, which includes arrival, departure, and transit passengers.
+Note that airports in Laos, Timor-Leste, Cambodia, Myanmar, and Brunei Darussalam are not listed here; due to either the lack of statistics, non-existent data, or for its lack of passenger numbers.

 Airport statistics

+2023 statistics

+Port Authority of New York and New Jersey's (PANYNJ) full-year figures are as follows, unless indicated otherwise:

+2022 statistics

+Port Authority of New York and New Jersey's (PANYNJ) full-year figures are as follows, unless indicated otherwise:

+(2020-2021 statistics not included due to airport closure or travel restrictions due to the Covid-19 global pandemic)

 2019 statistics

 Port Authority of New York and New Jersey's (PANYNJ) full-year figures are as follows, unless indicated otherwise:

 2017 statistics

 Airports Council International's (ACI) full-year figures are as follows: